Austin Hedges Player Props: Pirates vs. Mariners

-On Friday, Austin Hedges (.161 batting average in his past 10 games, with two doubles, two walks and three RBI) and the Pittsburgh Pirates face the Seattle Mariners, whose starting pitcher will be George Kirby.
-First pitch is at 10:10 PM ET.
+On Saturday, Austin Hedges (coming off going 1-for-3) and the Pittsburgh Pirates face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Rangers.
+He had a one-hit performance in his previous game (1-for-3) against the Mariners.

 Austin Hedges Game Info & Props vs. the Mariners